 Ticket price will be adjusted during the Tidal Wave Watching Festival (from the 13th to 20th of the eighth month on Chinese lunar calendar).

-Transportation: Take bus no. 868 or 868 Holiday Line from Hangzhou Passenger Transport Central Station to Yancang Bus Station.
+2. Take Bus 868 or 868 Holiday Line from Hangzhou Passenger Transport Central Station directly to Laoyancang Station.